-Alexander is passionate about graphs and has spent the last years spreading the word about Neo4j as Sr Marketing Manager for EMEA.
+Alexander is passionate about graphs and has spent the last years spreading the word about Neo4j as Sr Marketing Manager.
 He loves observing the positive resonance and learning about the multitude of innovative customer use cases.
 New technologies (hardware and software) have been the focus of his entire career.

 What is your professional background?